 When I joined the specialty retailer I was running marketing for, the site had five blog posts.

 Organic traffic existed.
-But it wasn’t doing any real work to earn revenue.
+But it wasn’t doing any real work to earn trust or revenue.

-Four years later, organic search was consistently generating over $65,000 a month in revenue.
-Organic keywords grew from 9,000 to over 40,000 at one point.
+Since then, organic search has grown to 43,000+ keywords at its high point, worldwide.
 One of those articles was cited in a Forbes piece with 200,000+ views.

 Here’s what actually built that.